 Nightlife is one of the key aspects of why people decide to visit Pattaya.
 If you want beautiful white sand beaches and turquoise waters or cultural temples and landmarks you will find them in Thailand, just not Pattaya.
-It’s the nightlife capitol of the country and the main tourist draw.
-It’s also a natural way to meet like minded travelers on your trip.
+It’s the nightlife capital of the country and the main tourist draw.
+It’s also a natural way to meet like-minded travelers on your trip.

 If the bar has a farang (Westerner) bar owner on location some are quite good to talk to and willing to introduce you to people.
 Not all of them are, but it is always worth giving it a try and see how you get on.

-Go-Go bars on the other hand are horrible places to meet people.
-The music is to load to start or hold a decent conversation and let’s face it, that really isn’t the reason you are there.
+Go-Go bars, on the other hand, are horrible places to meet people.
+The music is too loud to start or hold a decent conversation and let’s face it, that really isn’t the reason you are there.